IAIK/banquet-signature-variants/em-lsaes-banquet/README.md

 # EM-LS-AES-Banquet
-Banquet implementation using LS-AES in single-key Evan-Mansour mode.
+Banquet implementation using LS-AES in single-key Even-Mansour mode.

 ## Requirements